Skip to content

 Running the Optimizer: Results for the 48V Flyback

-After the run completes, the tool displays the Pareto front as a scatter plot (Loss vs. Volume), with every point clickable to view design details.
-The evolution convergence chart shows the hypervolume indicator growing toward a plateau — once the curve flattens, additional generations yield diminishing returns.
+After the run completes, the tool displays the Pareto front as a scatter plot — loss versus volume.
+Every point is clickable to view design details.
+There's also an evolution convergence chart showing the hypervolume indicator growing toward a plateau.
+Once that curve flattens, additional generations yield diminishing returns.
+You're done.

 DesignCoreMaterialVolume (cm³)Total Loss (W)EfficiencyB_peak (T)ΔT (°C)Thermal